blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ## Effect of $\gamma$

 The effect of $\gamma$ is such that if it is small, the Gaussian is a wider curve, whereas if it were larger it'd be a steeper curve.
-Depending on where the points are --- specifically how sparse they are --- the steepness of the curve makes a difference.
+Depending on where the points are---specifically how sparse they are---the steepness of the curve makes a difference.

 The image on the left shows the effect of choosing a small $\gamma$.
 The three training points are on the curve, since that was what the constraint was.
 The smaller gray curves are the individual contributions from each of the points, that is, $w_1, w_2, w_3$, such that when they're plugged into the hypothesis function it yields the blue curve.